How Will COVID-19 Affect Flu Season?

 How can I protect myself during flu season this year?

-While we don't currently have a vaccine for COVID-19, we do have one for the flu.
-Everyone who is over six months of age should get the vaccine.
+Everyone who is over six months of age should get the flu vaccine.
 It can prevent you from getting the flu, and if you do become ill, it can reduce the severity and duration of your illness.
 If enough people get vaccinated, it can help avoid a so-called "twindemic" in which the healthcare system is overwhelmed with patients suffering from COVID-19 or the flu.
 Getting the flu shot also reduces unnecessary COVID-19 testing and helps healthcare workers identify COVID-19 patients more effectively.

 We also need to double down on the safety measures that can prevent the spread of COVID-19 and the flu: hand-sanitizing, wearing masks, physical distancing, covering coughs and sneezes, and staying home when sick.